Habanero vs Ghost Pepper: Heat, Flavor & Key Differences

 Origin Mexico India

-The habanero registers 100,000–350,000 SHU on the Scoville scale, placing it firmly in the extra-hot pepper bracket alongside its close relatives.
-An Anaheim pepper typically measures around 500–2,500 SHU, which means a habanero can hit 40 to 140 times that heat level — a useful frame when you want to understand just how aggressive these peppers are before even introducing the ghost pepper into the picture.
+The habanero registers 100,000-350,000 SHU on the Scoville scale, placing it firmly in the extra-hot pepper bracket alongside its close relatives.
+An Anaheim pepper typically measures around 500-2,500 SHU, which means a habanero can hit 40 to 140 times that heat level, a useful frame for understanding just how aggressive these peppers are before even introducing the ghost pepper.

 Habanero